Hủ Tiếu Xào (Vietnamese Stir-Fried Noodles with Beef)

 - ½ teaspoon baking soda

-- 2 tablespoon oyster sauce
+- 2 tablespoons oyster sauce

-- 1 ½ tablespoon light soy sauce
+- 1 ½ tablespoons light soy sauce

 - 1 tablespoon dark soy sauce

-- 2 teaspoon sugar
+- 2 teaspoons sugar

 - 1 teaspoon garlic powder

-- 2 tablespoon cooking oil
+- 2 tablespoons neutral cooking oil, divided

-- 1 pound wide rice noodles (fresh or dried)
+- 1 pound wide rice noodles, fresh or dried

 - 1 cup bean sprouts